-5. Museum Card vs Entrance Fees Cost Comparison
+5. Museum Card vs Entrance Fees

 Here I will describe how you will compensate the money you pay for the Istanbul Museum Pass in a day or two.
-The Museum Pass gives you an advantage when compared to Istanbul museum entrance fees.
+The Museum Card gives you an advantage when compared to Istanbul museum entrance fees.

 For example, Topkapı Palace is a complex consisting of three parts.
 A separate fee is charged for each section.
-The main building of Topkapı Palace is 100 Turkish Liras, the Harem is 70 TL and the Hagia Eirene Church is 60 TL.
+The main building of Topkapı Palace is 100 Turkish Liras, the Harem is 70 TL and the Hagia Irene Church is 60 TL.
 You will visit these three sections on the same day, and most of the money you will pay for the museum card will be covered.

 You have received 230 TL of 325 liras so far.
 If you would add Istanbul Archaeology Museums (50 TL) and Turkish Islamic Art Museum (50 TL) to your itinerary that would cover the price of the museum pass.
 Total cost of these three museums will be 330 Turkish Lira which is more expensive than the museum card itself.

-6. Additional Discounts for the Museum Card
+6. Additional Discounts for the Card

 - Museum of Innocence (Nobel Prize winner Orhan Pamuk’s museum)